-As mentioned above, employee advocacy programs work best when there is a formalized plan.
+As mentioned above, these programs work best when there is a formalized plan.
 These programs are important for many marketing departments because of all the potential gains both externally and internally.

 In our primary research report, we found employees overwhelmingly approve of companies’ social media posts, with the majority finding them informative, engaging, interesting, relatable, timely and of high quality.
 We also found one of the top benefits mentioned by management was that these programs are effectively “building a shared sense of purpose.”

-Executives recognize both the internal and external visibility gains and brand benefits of employee advocacy; however, just 1 in 10 reported implementing a structured, comprehensive social media employee advocacy program as part of their digital strategy.
+Executives recognize both the internal and external visibility gains and brand benefits of employee advocacy; however, just 1 in 10 reported implementing a structured, comprehensive program as part of their digital strategy.
 Those organizations that can create, implement and manage a formalized program will gain a competitive advantage.